zHxng/CourseScheduler/README.md

 Schedule generator for courses at the University of Waterloo.
 This project is not affliated with the University of Waterloo.

 ## uWaterloo API
 This program requries a University of Waterloo Open Data API key.
-You can register for one [here.](https://uwaterloo.ca/api/register)  <br>
-If you already have an API key, create a file called apikey.txt in the /coursescheduler directory and paste your API key in there.
+You can register for one [here.](https://uwaterloo.ca/api/register) If you already have an API key, create a file called apikey.txt in the /coursescheduler directory and paste your API key in there.

 ## Usage
 Basic Usage: